 Before we go further, let’s get some common definitions out of the way:

 - Clotting Factors – any of several substances in blood plasma that are involved in the clotting process, such as calcium, prothrombin, Fibrogen, and tissue.
 Each clotting factor is assigned a number 1 through 13.

 - Collagen – the main structural protein found in the skin and other connective tissues.

 - Prothrombin – a protein in blood plasma that gets converted into thrombin.

-- Thrombin – an enzyme in blood plasma which causes the clotting of blood by converting fibrogen into fibrin.
+- Thrombin – an enzyme in blood plasma which causes the clotting of blood by converting fibrinogen into fibrin.

-- Fibrogen – a soluble protein in blood plasma from which fibrin is produced thanks to the action of thrombin.
+- Fibrinogen – a soluble protein in blood plasma from which fibrin is produced thanks to the action of thrombin.

-- Fibrin – an insoluble protein formed from fibrogen during the clotting of blood.
+- Fibrin – an insoluble protein formed from fibrinogen during the clotting of blood.
 It forms a “fibrous” mesh that impedes the flow of blood… the clot!

 - Platelets – small cells in the blood that help with forming blood clots.